Returnable Containers

 Application of the special rules

-Subject to subsection 226(9) of the Act (see below), where a registrant acquires, in a province in which an Act is prescribed for purposes of paragraph 226(2)(b), a beverage in a returnable container for purposes of making in that province a taxable supply of the beverage in the container in circumstances in which the registrant will charge a returnable container charge and be required to collect tax on the supply, the following rules apply:
+Subsection 226(8) states "subject to subsection (9), if a registrant acquires, in a province in which an Act prescribed for the purposes of paragraph (2)(b) applies, a beverage in a returnable container for the purpose of making in that province a taxable supply of the beverage in the container in circumstances in which the registrant will charge a returnable container charge in respect of the container and be required to collect tax in respect of the supply,

 A supply of a service in respect of the container is deemed under paragraph 226(2)(b) to have been made to a registrant when the returnable container charge exceeds the refund.
-Where a provincial Act is prescribed, the returnable container charge is a tax-included amount, and the consideration for the deemed supply is the amount by which the non-tax portion of this tax-included returnable container charge exceeds the refund.
+Where a provincial Act is prescribed, the returnable container charge is a tax-included amount, and the consideration for the deemed supply is the amount by which the non-taxable portion of this tax-included charge exceeds the refund.

-A registrant subject to the special rules is not eligible to claim an ITC in respect of the tax in the non-refundable portion of the tax-included returnable container charge it paid to acquire the beverage.
-This is balanced by the fact that the registrant is concurrently relieved of having to include, in determining its net tax, any amount of tax in respect of the non-refundable portion of the tax-included returnable container charge the registrant collects when the registrant supplies the beverage in the returnable container.
+A registrant subject to the special rules is not eligible to claim an ITC in respect of the tax in the non-refundable portion of the tax-included charge it paid to acquire the beverage.
+This is balanced by the fact that the registrant is concurrently relieved of having to include, in determining its net tax, any amount of tax in respect of the non-refundable portion of the tax-included charge the registrant collects when the registrant supplies the beverage in the returnable container.

-Finally, the special rules do not apply to a taxable supply of a beverage in a returnable container by a registrant normally subject to these rules if the registrant is not required to collect tax on the supply (e.g., in the case of a supply to an Indian).
-(For more information on how the GST/HST applies to supplies to Indians, refer to Technical Information Bulletin B-039R, Application of GST to Indians.)
+The special rules do not apply to a taxable supply of a beverage in a returnable container by a registrant normally subject to these rules if the registrant is not required to collect tax on the supply, such as in the case of a supply to an individual registered under the Indian Act.
 This allows the registrant to claim an ITC for the tax in respect of the supply of a service deemed to have been made to the registrant when the registrant acquired the beverage in the returnable container.

 Non-application of the special rules

-There are two circumstances in which the special rules in subsection 226(8) do not apply to a deemed supply of a service in respect of a returnable container of a particular class containing a particular beverage made to or by a registrant:
+Under subsection 226(9), there are two circumstances in which the special rules in subsection 226(8) do not apply to a deemed supply of a service in respect of a returnable container of a particular class containing a particular beverage made to or by a registrant:

 Paragraph 226(2)(b) does not apply to supplies made by a specified beverage retailer who has elected not to deduct the amount of the returnable container charge from the consideration for the beverage.
 However, paragraph 226(2)(b) does apply to supplies made to the specified beverage retailer.
 The specified beverage retailer is required to charge tax on the entire consideration for a supply of the beverage and the container, and to include the full amount of this tax in determining its net tax.
 In this case, the specified beverage retailer is not subject to the special rules, and may claim an ITC for the tax paid on the deemed supply of a service in respect of the returnable container.